 Regeneron eyes DTC for its top-seller

-Tucked into its second quarter earnings report, Regeneron Pharmaceuticals said it had plans to role out a direct-to-consumer campaign for the company's top-selling product Eylea (aflibercept) in the back half of this year.
+Tucked into its second quarter earnings report, Regeneron Pharmaceuticals said it had plans to roll out a direct-to-consumer campaign for the company's top-selling product Eylea (aflibercept) in the back half of this year.

 The campaign, which has since launched, may seem unnecessary at the surface level, given how Eylea is a dominant brand in multiple eye disease markets.
 Regeneron recorded global sales of the drug were $1.66 billion from April through June — 13% higher than the same period a year prior and 3% higher than analysts' consensus estimates.